palkesh21/Shopping-Mall-Customer-Segmentation-/README.md

 2. **Hierarchial** is used for generating clusters, optimal number of clusters is obtained using **Dendogram** method.

 ## Conclusion
-By looking at the clusters of customers and their corresponding spending scores, customers have been aggregated them into 4 different categories namely Usual Customers, Priority Customers, Senior Citizen Target Customers, Young Target Customers.
-Appropriate marketing strategies and policies (according to segment in which custome lies) can be made to optimize the spending scores of the customer in the Mall.
+The customer's spending scores in the mall can be optimised by using the appropriate marketing tactics and policies (based on the segment in which the customer resides).